1871fotc/1871fotc.github.io/docs/about/road-signs.md

 4. New sign to help significantly with way finding.
 5. New sign to help with way finding.
 6. Sign is readable but in old format.

+## Renaming Roads

+As there is only one 10^th^ Avenue sign and it is unreadable, there is an opportunity to rename the road after someone notable buried nearby.
+Candidates include:

+- Woulfe Avenue -  [Susan Woulfe](../research/sarah-woulfe.md) - founder of Woulfe and Son, tailors.
+Closest to the road. <!-- https://trove.nla.gov.au/newspaper/article/21766493 https://trove.nla.gov.au/newspaper/article/178970640  https://trove.nla.gov.au/newspaper/article/183346808  -->
+- Sheehy Avenue -  [Kathleen Sheehy](../research/kathleen-eileen-sheehy.md) -  first Head Teacher of the Dutton Park Opportunity School.
+- Galloway Avenue - [William Galloway](../research/william-macnaughton-galloway.md) - Brisbane Mayor 1889 and founder of the Breakfast Creek Hotel.

+We should avoid road names that already exist in Toowong or nearby suburbs.